-Swiss physicist Auguste Piccard dives in his newly designed vehicle known as a bathyscaphe.
-It is the first untethered craft to carry people into the oceans deep waters.
-His son, Jacques Piccard, would soon take the bathyscaphe to the deepest point in the ocean.
+Swiss physicist Auguste Piccard dives in his newly designed vehicle called a bathyscaphe.
+Known as FRNS-2, it is the first untethered craft to carry people into the deep waters of the ocean.
+It sets several world diving records, beating those of the bathyspheres, since no unwieldy cable is required for diving.
+Piccard's son, Jacques Piccard, would soon take the bathyscaphe to the deepest point in the ocean.

 Deepest Ocean Point Found

-The British ship Challenger II bounces sound waves off the ocean bottom and locates what appears to be the sea's deepest point.
-Nearly seven miles down, it is subsequently named the Challenger Deep.
-Located off the coast of the Marianas Islands in the Pacific Ocean, the site is known today as the Marianas Trench.
-If you could put Mount Everest on the ocean floor in the Marianas Trench, its summit would lie about a mile below the ocean surface.
+The British ship HMS Challenger bounces sound waves off the ocean bottom and locates what appears to be the sea's deepest point.
+With a depth of 35,856 feet (10,929 meters), it is named the Challenger Deep.
+Located off the coast of the Marianas Islands in the Pacific Ocean, the site is known today as the Mariana Trench.
+This trench is so deep that if you could put Mount Everest on the ocean floor, its summit would lie about a mile below the ocean surface.